-If it can be demonstrated that the payment of the tax will lead to great hardship for a taxpayer as a result of an emergency or exceptional situation, the tax imposed may be waived fully or partially (DBG 167).
-This does not apply to taxes levied in retroactive taxation procedures and to penalties.
+If it can be demonstrated that the payment of the tax will lead to great hardship for a taxpayer as a result of an emergency or exceptional situation, the tax imposed may be waived fully or partially.
+This does not apply to taxes levied in retroactive taxation procedures or to penalties.

 If the timely payment of taxes, interest and costs or penalties for a transgression causes considerable hardship for the taxpayer, the competent authority may extend the payment deadline or grant payment in instalments upon the taxpayer's request.
-The granting of payment facilities may be subject to reasonable securitisation (DBG 166).
+The granting of payment facilities may be subject to reasonable securitisation.
+Extensions of payment deadlines were frequently used within the context of the covid-19 crisis.